 We are a multi-generational church, we have young kids, seniors and everything in between.
 People come from a variety of work and education backgrounds, and a few retired folks too.
 Overall, we're a bunch of friendly, caring people.

 Usually kids ages 4 to grade 6 are dismissed to kids church after the second song.
-There they will have a variety of activities like singing, crafts, stories, games, etc. Youth (Grades 7-12) are dismissed after the worship for Youth Life twice a month.
+There they will have a variety of activities like singing, crafts, stories, games, etc. Youth (Grades 7-12) are dismissed after the worship for Youth Life once a month.

 We don't have a dress code.
 Most of the people dress in casual attire, some a bit more dressy and others a bit more relaxed.